Matt Blunt: Legislative initiatives

 In 2005, Blunt signed legislation to limit sales of pseudoephedrine and ephedrine products, the key ingredients needed to make methamphetamine.
 In the 2006 legislative session, Blunt's stated priorities included enacting a version of "Jessica's Law," requiring a minimum 25-year sentence for child sex offenders, as one of his legislative priorities.
 In 2008, Blunt signed legislation requiring ignition interlocks for drunk drivers who commit two or more drunk driving offenses.
 He signed legislation to lower the legal intoxication limit for boaters from .10 to .08 percent.

 Blunt ended localities' reliance on requiring many victims of sexual assault or rape to pay for their own forensic examinations; he secured $2.8 million in the state budget to pay for the rape kits.
 Blunt secured funding which led to the creation of the new Springfield Crime Lab.

 Blunt signed an immigration bill prohibiting "sanctuary cities" in Missouri; requiring verification of legal employment status for public employees through E-verify; allowing cancellation of state contracts for contractors that hire illegal immigrants; requiring public agencies to verify the legal status of applicants before providing welfare benefits; criminalizing the transportation of illegal immigrants for exploitative purposes; and enacting provisions to punish employers who willfully hire illegal immigrants.

 In 2006, Blunt signed legislation requiring gasoline sold in Missouri to contain 10% ethanol.
 Blunt has supported the development of biomass, biofuels, wind power and solar energy as alternative energy sources.
 Air quality continues to be a problem for the state, which has a high rate of air pollution due to burning of coal.

 In his 2008 State of the State address, Blunt proposed a one-week state sales tax exemption on Energy Star-certified new appliances.
 Missouri became the fourth state in the nation to enact such a tax break.
 Also in 2008, Blunt and Arkansas Democratic governor Mike Beebe signed an historic bi-state water quality agreement to protect watersheds and aquifers that cross state lines.

 Executive actions

 Blunt issued Executive Orders and programs to encourage university cooperation, tax relief, research funds and seed capital for "life science" start-up firms, and an innovative program to reward insurance companies and other large institutional investors for investing in funds that hold biotech stocks.

 Blunt has promoted Missouri as a potential hotspot for bioscience.
 He was criticized for limiting science funding for research related to stem cells; this was considered to discourage the science community at large from working in the state.
 In 2005 Governor Blunt created the Missouri Life Sciences Trust Fund, to accept transfers of monies from the Tobacco Settlement fund and apply them to biotech efforts.
-In January 2006 Gov. Blunt created the Lewis and Clark Discovery Initiative (LCDI), designed to spread biotechnology across the State.
-The LCDI is funded by the Missouri higher-education learning assistance fund (MOHELA).
+In January 2006 Gov. Blunt created the Lewis and Clark Discovery Initiative (LCDI), designed to spread biotechnology across the state.
+The LCDI was funded initially by the Missouri higher-education learning assistance fund (MOHELA).